Wartz/Wartz.github.io/_posts/2022-1-20-Update-LXC-hosting-dokuwiki-from-Buster-to-Bullseye.md

 I should have reviewed the software prerequisites for dokuwiki -***before***- upgrading from Buster to Bullseye to see if any dokuwiki dependencies were getting updated in Bullseye.

 Most likely, I still would have not forseen the php-fpm version issue in Dokuwiki's nginx sites-available config, but it still would have narrowed down the possible issues a bit.
-I definitely lucked out that the `nginx.pid: invalid argument` error was showing up in **journalctl -xe** while I was troubleshooting the lxc/permissions/namespace/systemd/logind/apparmor errors.w
+I definitely lucked out that the `nginx.pid: invalid argument` error was showing up in **journalctl -xe** while I was troubleshooting the lxc/permissions/namespace/systemd/logind/apparmor errors.